meiyuw/unet_dagm_tfr/README.md

 This implementation of UNet uses AMP to implement mixed precision training.
 It allows us to use FP16 training with FP32 master weights by modifying just a few lines of code.

-**Horovod**

-Horovod is a distributed training framework for TensorFlow, Keras, PyTorch, and MXNet.
-The goal of Horovod is to make distributed deep learning fast and easy to use.
-For more information about how to get started with Horovod, see the [Horovod: Official repository](https://github.com/horovod/horovod).

-Multi-GPU training with Horovod

-Our model uses Horovod to implement efficient multi-GPU training with NCCL.
-For details, see example sources in this repository or see the [TensorFlow tutorial](https://github.com/horovod/horovod/#usage).

 **XLA support (experimental)**